French-in-France Program in Grenoble, France

 Students will continue in the FLCS Program at the CUEF and will enroll in FREN 393 Morocco (5 credits) taught by Seattle University Faculty.
 The Seattle University faculty member will also lead the Spring Quarter study tour to Morocco that is an integral part of FREN 393 and the capstone event for the French-in-France program.
 Students will pay regular SU tuition.
 At the conclusion of the program, all students will have earned a Minor in French and may complete the French Major by taking additional 400 level courses upon returning to Seattle University.
 FREN 315 French Culture and Civilization meets the Seattle University Core Interdisciplinary Course Requirement.
 The French-in-France program also satisfies the Study Abroad requirement for both Modern Languages and International Studies.

-Home stays will be arranged by Academic Programs International.
+Housing: Home stays will be arranged by Academic Programs International.
 The home stay will include room, breakfast, and evening meals.
 Besides meals taken with the host family, students may eat at university restaurants or in inexpensive restaurants in downtown Grenoble.

-Academic Program Costs: Participants will pay a program fee in addition to regular Seattle University tuition.
+Program Cost Estimates: Participants will pay a program fee in addition to regular Seattle University tuition.
 Seattle University tuition will cover the costs both for the courses taught by Seattle University and for the courses offered at the CUEF.
 Seattle University tuition will also cover the costs for the on-site coordinator and the Winter Quarter excursions in Grenoble.
 The overall cost of hte program is approximately the same as tuition, room and board at SU + airfare and personal expenses.
 See the Education Abroad Office for a more detailed budget.